 Supplementary Learning Program

-Search and Teach specifically identifies and provides intervention for kindergartners who may have difficulty acquiring the basic skills necessary for success as they begin formal instruction in reading and the language arts.
+SEARCH AND TEACH identifies children who may have difficulty acquiring the foundational skills necessary for success in reading and provides intervention for reading success.
 SEARCH is the diagnostic element of the program.
-TEACH is a series of learning activities which have been compiled to specifically target and strengthen any weak area that may be revealed by SEARCH.
-The primary goal of the SEARCH & TEACH program is to prepare children for reading success, and therefore prevent the emotional consequences of school failure.
-There is no charge for SEARCH.
-If a child appears to be at risk in any of the areas, a meeting will be held to discuss these issues and decide whether his or her enrollment in the TEACH program should be considered.
+TEACH is the intervention element of the program.
+A series of learning activities target any weak area revealed by SEARCH to strengthen that area.
+The primary goals of the SEARCH & TEACH program is to prepare children for reading success, and therefore prevent the emotional consequences of school failure.
+If a child appears to be at risk in more than three of the areas revealed by SEARCH, the therapist will meet with the parents and discuss these issues and decide whether enrollment in the TEACH program should be considered.

 Academic Enrichment: $820.00/year

 Search and Teach: $65.00/month